Supreme Court blocks Biden administration's latest ban on evictions

 Initially issued by the Trump administration in September 2020 to prevent the spread of COVID-19 and extended several times, the Supreme Court kept the CDC's earlier eviction ban in place with a 5-4 decision in late June.
 Justice Brett Kavanaugh, who provided the crucial fifth vote, said he believed the health agency likely exceeded its statutory authority by issuing the nationwide moratorium, yet left the order untouched because it was set to expire July 31.

 Days before the moratorium was set to end, the White House said the CDC would not issue another extension and urged Congress to take action.
 But lawmakers failed to do so, and the eviction ban lapsed.
-In protest of the expiration, Democratic Congresswoman Cori Bush of Missouri slept outside the U.S. Capitol to pressure the Biden administration to grant renters a reprieve as the Delta variant led to a spike in coronavirus infections.
+In protest of the expiration, Democratic Congresswoman Cori Bush of Missouri slept outside the U.S. Capitol to pressure the Biden administration to grant renters a reprieve.

 Mr. Biden initially rebuffed the calls for him to act, saying his administration would be unable to extend the protections for renters in light of the Supreme Court's decision.
 But congressional Democrats continued their pressure campaign, and the CDC ultimately issued a new ban in areas of "substantial and high" levels of COVID-19 transmission until October 3, which covered more than 90% of the country.